cycfi/hz_audio_to_midi/README.md

 <img width="177" alt="image" src="https://github.com/user-attachments/assets/eb0bb8c5-8d02-4148-87f6-bb6338f5d40c">

 [Join in and introduce yourself](https://github.com/cycfi/hz_audio_to_midi/discussions/2).
 Share your background, your interest in pitch-to-MIDI conversion, and whether you see yourself as a potential user of this product.
 This will help us gauge community interest and understand how many people might benefit from this project.
 I'll set a modest target of 500 interested people and let's grow it from there.
-I encourage you to stay informed by clicking the Watch button for notifications:
+I encourage you to stay informed by clicking the Watch button to receive notifications:

 <img width="146" alt="image" src="https://github.com/user-attachments/assets/46ed30ef-df34-4129-aafd-254a7c8be8b1">